ansh-sudan/EDA-on-Zomato-Dataset-/README.md

 Analysis of restaurant ratings across different locations.
 Visualization of cuisine distribution.
 Average cost analysis and its relationship with ratings.

 Contributing
 Feel free to fork the repository and submit pull requests with improvements or additional analyses.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
-For any questions or suggestions, please contact Ansh Sudan.